jakubko97/weatherpi/README.md

 ![influxdbdetatil](https://user-images.githubusercontent.com/45421791/180199162-2a5b1591-5de8-4406-b062-5111db2f5621.png)

 For visualization we need to create new dashboard where we can set custom select query for our table.
-We can select the date range or visualization type (we use Time Series for our measurement).
+Beside the query we can select the date range or visualization type (we use Time Series for our measurement).
 Our visualization looks like this.

 ![grafana](https://user-images.githubusercontent.com/45421791/180198262-1adfb8f8-a4a9-4177-ac01-da083de61ef1.png)